prasadanilmore/Flask-Airflow-ETL/README.md

 The API task involves developing a REST API to expose the data generated in the ETL task.
 The API is implemented using the Python Flask framework and follows these key points:

 - Endpoint: The API provides a single endpoint, `GET /spend/${customerId}`, where `${customerId}` is a placeholder for the customer ID.
-- Response: The API responds with customer spend information in JSON format, including customer ID, the number of orders, and the total net merchandise value in EUR.
+- Response: The API responds with customer spend information in JSON format, including `customerId`, the number of `orders`, and the `totalNetMerchandiseValueEur` value in EUR.
 - Scalability: The API is designed to handle high loads and concurrent requests, ensuring its ability to perform efficiently under increased traffic.

 ### Scalability and Concurrency